carlo088/iac_duke_course/Module_1/5_Continuous_Delivery_Pipelines.md

 ### Deploy Flask ML App on Azure
 1. Access **Azure DevOps**
 2. Configure project
+- the course skips the part in which the project, along with the ```azure-pipeline.yml``` gets set up
-3. Access **Pipeline** section -> by clicking on code, you will automatically be redirected on GitHub source code
+4. Access **Pipeline** section -> by clicking on code, you will automatically be redirected on GitHub source code
-4. A push in the repo triggers a new build in the DevOps Azure
+5. A push in the repo triggers a new build in the DevOps Azure
-5. By accessing web app on the server, the app is already running the new build
+6. By accessing web app on the server, the app is already running the new build

 ##### Adding a quality control gate
 1. In project folder, access the ```azure-pipeline.yml```